atyvela/nlp-project/README.md

 # nlp-project
-reposity for NLP 521158S course work
-Dependencies needed to run the scripts:
+reposity for Natural language prosessing and text mining 521158S course work for University of Oulu Dependencies needed to run the scripts:
 - matplotlib
 - numpy